 What’s more, you won’t have to argue about whose turn it is to clean and whose dirty dishes are in the sink, as someone else handles these tasks.

 Co-living also saves time on discussions about utility accounts, Wi-Fi, negotiating furnishings, the works.
-The turn-key experience eliminates any stress associated with moving, dealing with brokers, and finding roommates.
+The turn-key experience eliminates any stress associated with not only moving and dealing with brokers, but also with finding roommates.

 - Living with a Like-Minded Community

-Gone are the days of feeling lonely and isolated, as you’ll be living with a community of like-minded individuals.
-Often, you’ll be housed with people close in age who share similar interests, making way for a potential friendship to bloom.
+In addition, you’ll find that your days of feeling lonely and isolated will be long gone.
+That’s because you’ll be living with a community of like-minded individuals.
+In most cases, you’ll be housed with people close in age who share similar interests, making way for a potential friendship to bloom.

 Major Co-living Companies in Malaysia